 - MHS instruments on the MetOp series of satellites launched by the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT)

 - The Advanced Technology Microwave Sounder (ATMS) instruments on the National Polar-orbiting Operational Environmental Satellite System (NPOESS) Preparatory Project (NPP)

 - ATMS instruments on the upcoming NOAA-NASA Joint Polar Satellite System (JPSS) satellites

 In 2002 the United Nations Program on “Remote Sensing for Substantive Water Management in Arid and Semi-Arid Areas" identified the GPM Mission as an outstanding example of peaceful uses of space.
 Within the framework of the intergovernmental Group on Earth Observations (GEO) and Global Earth Observation System of Systems (GEOSS), GPM provides the cornerstone for developing the Precipitation Constellation under the auspices of the Committee of Earth Observation Satellites (CEOS) to provide comprehensive, long-term, and coordinated observations of the Earth.
-During its mission life, GPM will be the first realization of the CEOS Precipitation Constellation.
+During its mission life, GPM is designated as the first realization of the CEOS Precipitation Virtual Constellation.

 Organization: ISRO / CNES

 Global Change Observation Mission - Water 1